Boyne Mountain Resort: Zipline Adventure

 The Adventure Center's Zipline Adventure has a 2.5 hour long zipline tour and an under an hour Twin Zip.
 The full tour features 10 lines (nine in the winter) and reach speeds up to 20-25 mph.
 The Twin Zip is 780 feet long and 25+ feet high and is the last zip of the full tour.

 Disc golf

 There is a disc golf course starting at the top of Boyne Mountain at Hemlock and ends at the Ski Patrol building.
 Disc rentals are available at the Adventure Center.

+SkyBridge Michigan

+On October 15, 2022, the resort opened SkyBridge Michigan, which it claims is the "world's longest timber-towered suspension bridge".

 Swimming

 Boyne Mountain has luxurious heated pools and hot tubs at the Clock Tower Lodge and the Mountain Grand Lodge and Spa.
 All guests staying at the resort have access to the Clock Tower Lodge pool and hot tub.
 During the summer months, the Dear Lake Beach is open for swimming and beach activities and games.